jfreeze/horizon/README.md

 ### Sample Build Host Configuration

 This is a sample configuration file for a build host.
-The only expectation for this host is that it needs to build a release, but not run the application.
+The only expectation for this host is to build a release but not run the application.

 `#build.conf`
 ```